kirame09/sparkpost-api-documentation/CONTRIBUTING.md

 There are 3 repos used to manage our API docs:

-- sparkpost-api-documentation-DEV
-    This is a private repo for staging unpublished documentation updates.
+- [sparkpost-api-documentation-DEV][dev-repo]: This is a private repo for staging unpublished documentation updates.
 When changes are ready for publication, they are pushed from here to the upstream public repo.
-- sparkpost-api-documentation
-    This is a public repo for tracking community-related issues and contributions.
+- [sparkpost-api-documentation][public-repo]: This is a public repo for tracking community-related issues and contributions.
 The published API docs are built from this repo.
-- developers.sparkpost.com
-    This is the DevHub repo which contains the final rendered API docs.
+- [developers.sparkpost.com][devhub-repo]: This is the DevHub repo which contains the final rendered API docs.
 It's a Jekyll-based static site served from S3.

 ## How The Docs Are Published